This Day In History

 Mary and John see themselves and their children as a good, traditional Irish Catholic family, but as the years pass, the winds of change steer the children away from tradition and faith.

 Their eldest son Jacob is killed in Vietnam.
-Their younger son Michael, racked with guilt over the way he'd treated Jacob, seeks escape through sex and drugs.
+Their younger son Michael, racked with guilt over the way he'd treated Jacob, seeks escape through drugs and casual sex.
 Their eldest daughter Anne quits college and runs off to London with her lover, and teenage Clare becomes pregnant.

 After This was a finalist for the Pulitzer Prize.
 Its author, Alice McDermott, lives near Washington DC with her husband and three children.